 How is an external siren unnecessary when it comes to having an alarm system?

 A common question for sure but, based on research we carried out, around 75% of people in your street would do ABSOLUTELY nothing when hearing yours, or any other neighbour's, alarm bell ringing.

 Which beckons the question; why have a external ringing sounder which does nothing more than annoy most of your neighbours?

 We do of course recommend an internal sounder which alerts, startles and scares off an intruder.

-However, based on an average flat requiring just 3 zones (1 x front door + 2 motion sensors, or 1 x front door + 1 x back/balcony door + 1 motion sensor ) we can give you two prices here today:
+However, based on an average flat requiring just 3 zones (1 x front door + 2 motion sensors, or 1 x front door + 1 x back/balcony door + 1 motion sensor ) we can give you three prices here today:

 Alternatively use our cost calculator below to get an estimate for an alarm system for your flat or apartment.